Booming Gibraltar fears new era of sour relations with Spain

 Spain, despite having built similar reefs along its own coastline to renew fisheries, said it was an environmental disaster, and retaliated by implementing a sporadic “go slow” policy at the narrow border crossing, occasionally causing hours-long waits for tourists, workers and shoppers while agents meticulously searched cars for contraband.

-Britain, which handles foreign relations and defense for the self-governing territory, is now demanding the European Commission urgently send a team of monitors to see whether the controls break European Union law.
+Britain, which handles foreign relations and defence for the self-governing territory, is now demanding the European Commission urgently send a team of monitors to see whether the controls break European Union law.

 Spain says it will sue Gibraltarian authorities for environmental damage from the reef and has threatened to impose a 50 euro border fee on tourists, restrict air space or block the enclave’s lucrative ship-fuelling business.